- How do I register for courses?

 7. How do wait lists work?

 The wait lists for the first year students indicate an interest in the class.
 During the summer if a closed first-year level course has an opening we will contact students on the wait list to offer a seat.
 There will be a time limit to respond before we go to the next name on the list.
-Open registration will close August 16.
+Open registration will close on August 24.
 During Opening Days students will meet with their faculty advisor to discuss their schedules and make adjustments if necessary.
 There is still one more chance of adding the class if a seat doesn't open up before the first day of classes.
 If you are on the wait list for a class, you can attend it the first day with an add/drop card to see if there is room.
-If there is a seat in the class because a registered student decided to drop, instructors will sign add cards, usually following the order of the wait list.
+If there is a seat in the class because a registered student decided to drop, instructors will sign add cards, usually following the order of the waitlist.

 8. I found a course in the catalog that should be available in the fall, but it is not listed in the fall web schedule.
 Why is that?